Iníon Dubh: Political activity

 In 1587, her eldest son, tanist Hugh Roe O'Donnell, was kidnapped and imprisoned in Dublin Castle.
 In his absence, she devoted herself to defending her son's claim to the chieftaincy.
 Her husband's health worsened in the 1580s, and a violent succession dispute broke out amongst the O'Donnell family over who would succeed him.
 Increasingly, Iníon Dubh ruled in her husband's name.

-Hugh MacEdegany, the son of Sir Hugh's half-brother, was the principal challenger of the succession dispute.
-He had challenged Sir Hugh's claim since the beginning of the latter's reign in 1566, and had also killed Iníon Dubh's brother Alasdrann in 1586.
+Hugh MacEdegany, the son of Hugh McManus's half-brother, was the principal challenger of the succession dispute.
+He had challenged Hugh McManus's claim since the beginning of the latter's reign in 1566, and had also killed Iníon Dubh's brother Alasdrann in 1586.
 MacEdegany was assassinated on Iníon Dubh's orders in May 1588.
 The Annals of the Four Masters describes his death:

 "[Hugh MacEdegany] one time happened to be coming up, in pride, vigour, and high spirits (without remembering the spite or the enmity against him) towards the place where she was, at Magh-gaibhlin.
 When he had come to the town, she addressed her faithful people, i.e. the Scots; and begged and requested of them to fulfil their promise.
 This was accordingly done for her, for they rushed to the place where Hugh was, and proceeded to shoot at him with darts and bullets, until they left him lifeless; and there were also slain along with him the dearest to him of his faithful people."

 In February 1589, when an English garrison arrived to occupy Donegal Castle, they found it engulfed in flames on Iníon Dubh's orders.
 She had departed for Scotland to secure additional troops.